syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 * RowIndex: The property RowIndex helps you to identify a particular row in the grid.
 * Height: This property sets and returns the height for a grid row on demand.
 Default line size for the rows is 50.
 * Handled: This property decides whether the specified height can be set to row or not.
-The default value is false.
+The default value is `false`.
 When this property is not set, the decided height is not set to the row.

 The following code example illustrates how to hook the `SfDatagrid.QueryRowHeight` event and customize a row‘s height in SfDataGrid.